-A step-by-step DIY tutorial on how to install window jamb extensions, the perfect way to update your home.
+A step-by-step DIY tutorial on how to install window jamb extensions, the perfect details to easily update your home.

-After removing the tile from our windows, we had a big gap where the mortar was, see how we have brick surrounding the window…
+After removing the tile from our windows, we had a big gap where the mortar was; notice how we have brick surrounding the window.

 To fix this problem, we added a 2 x 6 board.

-NOTE about CUTTING BOARDS: To cut the boards, we measure first.
-We measured right next to the window then the length next to the wall because sometimes they are different sizes.
-Then we cut and tested them to make sure they were going to fit.
+NOTE about CUTTING BOARDS: To cut the boards, we measured first.
+We measured right next to the window, then the length next to the wall, because sometimes they are different sizes.
+Then, we cut and tested them to make sure they were going to fit.